New To The Symphony?

 Cameras, audio recorders and video recorders are NOT permitted at concerts, as they may interfere with the musicians’ performance.
 Also, be sure to turn off or silence all cell phones, pagers, watch alarms, and other electronic devices before entering the hall.

-What exactly is a symphony orchestra?
+What exactly is a symphony?
 What instruments are involved?

 A symphony orchestra is a collection of up to 100 musicians who play instruments of four basic types: